RaceStatsApp Review: Horse Racing Betting & Analytics App

 RaceStatApp BSP Training Example

-We opted for a slightly different insurance method for this race and it worked well again, giving us a profit on all runners but more on runners 3-6.
+I opted for a slightly different insurance method for this race and it worked well again, giving me a profit on all runners but more on runners 3-6.

 RaceStatApp BSP Training Example